ryansheehy0/Null_Pass_Manager_CLI/README.md

 ## Inputs
 - Encrypted json file
-- Input password
+- Input password which must be 128 random characters

 ## Commands
 - Get all logins
 - Get login by name
 - Create new login
-- Update password by name
+- Update login by name
 - Delete login by name
 - Generate random password